 A Ghost Story

 Recently deceased, a white-sheeted ghost (Casey Affleck) returns to his suburban home to console his bereft wife (Rooney Mara), only to find that in his spectral state he has become unstuck in time, forced to watch passively as the life he knew and the woman he loves slowly slip away.
 Increasingly unmoored, the ghost embarks on a cosmic journey through memory and history, confronting life’s ineffable questions and the enormity of existence.
-An unforgettable meditation on love and grief.
+A critical success but ignored by audiences -- this is a mediation on love, loss and grief and not a scary story -- and moviegoers just couldn't make heads nor tails of it via the film's trailers.
+Worth a viewing.
 Vitals: Director: David Lowery.
 Stars: Casey Affleck, Rooney Mara, Brea Grant, Will Oldham.
 2017, CC, MPAA rating: R, 92 min., Drama, Box office gross: $.495 million, Lionsgate.Extras: Audio commentary with director David Lowery, cinematographer Andrew Droz Palermo, production designer Jade Healy, and composer Daniel Hart; “A Ghost Story and the Inevitable Passing of Time” featurette; “A Composer’s Story” featurette; deleted scene.

 The Book of Henry